thamerx/Controller-X-Ahk/README.md

   * RT = Volume UP
   * LT = Volume Down

-Alt-Tab Control
-  Select + Start
+Alt-Tab Control Select + Start then
     * then LB or RB to switch
     * X to Exit